Antigua vs Dominica Citizenship: A Comprehensive Comparison

 Additional fees include processing fees, due diligence fees, and passport fees.

 As a citizen of Antigua and Barbuda, you can enjoy the country’s relaxed tax environment.
-Benefits include no capital gains tax, inheritance tax, or wealth tax on worldwide assets and income.
+Benefits of Antigua citizenship over Dominica include personal income tax.
+There is also no capital gains tax, inheritance tax, or wealth tax.
 The nation also boasts an excellent healthcare system, with Mount St John’s Medical Center being the most modern hospital on the Caribbean islands.
 The country’s economy depends primarily on the agricultural, banking, and tourism sectors and provides plenty of investment opportunities.

 Antigua and Barbuda passport